vkm11/Angular-Cookies/README.md

 2. Session storage: It stores data for one session and the data is lost when the browser tab is closed.

-# What is a Cookie
+# What is a Cookie:-
         A cookie is a piece of data that is stored on your computer to be accessed by your browser.
 Cookies are saved as key/value pairs.
 For example, you can create a cookie named username as below,

 document.cookie = "username=John";

-# Why do you need a Cookie
+# Why do you need a Cookie:-
         Cookies are used to remember information about the user profile(such as username).
 It basically involves two steps,

       1. When a user visits a web page, the user profile can be stored in a cookie.

       2. Next time the user visits the page, the cookie remembers the user profile.

-# What are the options in a cookie
+# What are the options in a cookie:-
 There are few below options available for a cookie,

 1. By default, the cookie is deleted when the browser is closed but you can change this behavior by setting expiry date (in UTC time).